-The schools also recognize that cases of abuse may arise as a result of the difficult situations faced by the students, teachers, other officials and other personnel within and outside the school.
-Thus, the schools empower its administrators, teachers, other personnel, or any individual concerned to fulfill the school's mission-vision to exercise the special parental authority and responsibility over the children, while under their supervision, instruction, care and custody.
+The school also recognizes that cases of abuse may arise as a result of the difficult situations faced by the students, teachers, other officials and other personnel within and outside the school.
+Thus, the school empowers its administrators, teachers, other personnel, or any individual concerned to fulfill the school's mission-vision to exercise the special parental authority and responsibility over the children, while under their supervision, instruction, care and custody.